-McLaren Engineering Group helped transform two historic tobacco warehouse buildings into a 240,000-square-foot LEED Platinum corporate headquarters and Class A office space, for the technology company Inmar.
+McLaren Engineering Group helped transform two historic tobacco warehouse buildings in Winston-Salem, NC into a 240,000-square-foot LEED Platinum corporate headquarters and Class A office space, for the technology company Inmar.
 McLaren designed the conversion of the two-story industrial warehouse space into a four-story modern office space, on a 15-month design and construction schedule.
 The adaptive reuse design preserved the historic structure while accommodating Inmar’s high-tech environment.

 McLaren’s team provided innovative structural and geotechnical engineering solutions for the adaptive reuse of this historical building.
 McLaren worked closely with the architectural designers to accommodate several signature design features including retrofitting the open warehouse space, modifying the existing structure to accommodate skylights, engineering a hovering conference room atrium surrounded by a series of glass curtain walls while re-purposing a mechanical dunnage structure, and designing the attachment for an architecturally-significant wall facade.
 The featured multi-story staircase in the central atrium was hung from the existing roof trusses to eliminate the need for columns in the open atrium space.
 McLaren utilized rigorous computer analysis to devise a scheme that increased the capacity of the existing roof trusses, and to design a sleek exposed staircase frame supported by hanger rods.